zappyvap/MacroHunter/docs/api-reference.md

 #### Response

 SSE stream.
 Same event format and result structure as `/api/optimize-menu-image-stream`.
+The endpoint internally converts the uploaded file to base64 before passing it to the graph.

 ---